inkarkat/vim-CmdlineSpecialEdits/README.md

 Remapping to other keys isn't possible here.

+The c\_CTRL-R\_CTRL\_V mapping does literal pattern / replacement in the built-in :substitute command as well as any custom command starting with :Substitute or :SmartCase; you can extend or change the list of custom commands via a regular expression in:

+    let g:CmdlineSpecialEdits_SubstitutionCommandsExpr = '^cmd1$\|^prefix'

 If you want to use different mappings, map your keys to the &lt;Plug&gt;(CmdlineSpecialEdits...) mapping targets _before_ sourcing the script (e.g. in your vimrc):